SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Introduction

-To address these gaps, we propose \texttt{\textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (SPARE)}, a framework (Figure~\ref{fig:SPARE_overview}) that enables automatic process supervision through step-level evaluation of model responses by leveraging intermediate steps from reference reasoning traces. \texttt{SPARE} introduces a generic, structured evaluation scheme focused on (i) explicit reasoning for each step evaluation and (ii) multi-step aligned comparisons between the model output and reference.
+To address these gaps, we propose \textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (\texttt{SPARE}), a general-purpose framework that enables automatic process supervision through step-level evaluation of model responses by leveraging intermediate steps from reference reasoning traces. \texttt{SPARE} strikes a balance between leveraging available data and maintaining broad applicability across domains, using only a single model throughout the process.
+Concretely, it introduces a generic, structured evaluation scheme that (i) emphasizes explicit reasoning during step evaluation, and (ii) supports multi-step alignment between model outputs and references.
+It accomplishes this by encoding instance-agnostic alignment and evaluation criteria in the system prompt, complemented by in-context exemplars that illustrate how to apply these guidelines to specific instances (Figure~\ref{fig:SPARE_overview}).
 This design enables single-pass evaluation with additive scaling relative to the token lengths of the response and reference.
-Our experiments across three domains demonstrate that \texttt{SPARE} annotations outperform self-consistency and outcome supervision, while matching the performance of tree-search-based annotation methods with greater efficiency on the challenging MATH-500 dataset.
-In summary, our contributions are as follows:
+In summary, our contributions are: